Matt Ford (lighting designer)

 Matt Ford is a lighting designer based in Los Angeles, California.
-His notable projects have included NBC's Hollywood Game Night, America's Got Talent, ABC's Jimmy Kimmel Live!, CW's Penn and Teller Fool Us.
+His notable projects have included NBC's Hollywood Game Night, America's Got Talent, ABC's Jimmy Kimmel Live!, and The CW's Penn and Teller Fool Us.

 He has designed lighting for a wide range of television productions.
 He is also the co-creator of the Los Angeles haunted attraction The House at Haunted Hill.